Classifying the Dynamics of Architected Materials by Groupoid Methods: Empirical facts

 \begin{remark} {\rm Our choice of observing and quantifying the degrees of freedom in a co-moving frame is prominently manifested in Eq.~\eqref{Eq:EquiV1}.
 Indeed, if instead the choice was to observe them from the fixed laboratory frame, then we had to specify how the degrees of freedom transform under the Euclidean transformations and the right side of Eq.~\eqref{Eq:EquiV1} would contain a conjugation by such transformation. }$\Diamond$ \end{remark}

 \begin{example} {\rm The experimental platform introduced in \cite{ApigoPRM2018} uses a seed resonator that consists of a rigid body fitted with permanent magnets.
+The shape and mass distribution of the seed resonator as well as the positions of the permanent magnets define the internal structure.
 If the seed resonator aligned with the laboratory frame, hence the one labeled by the neutral element $e$, produces a magnetic field $\bm B_e(p)$ at the point $p \in \EM^3$, then the resonator labeled by $x=(t_x,\bm r_x) \in {\rm Iso}(\EM^3)$ (see Apendix~\ref{Appendix} for notation) produces at the same point $p$ a magnetic field

 where $\gamma$ represents the action of rotations on pseudo-vectors (or 2-forms).
 Now, let $\Ll$ be a finite point set in ${\rm Iso}(\EM^3)$ specifying a stable equilibrium configuration of an ensemble of such resonators.
 If $\tilde x$ is an out of equilibrium configuration of the resonator labeled by $x \in \Ll$, then we encode its internal degrees of freedom in the element $\bm q_x : = x^{-1} \tilde x \in {\rm Iso}(\EM^3)$.\footnote{We can view $\bm q_x$ as an element of $\RM^6$ by using a local chart of the Lie group ${\rm Iso}(\EM^d)$.
 Note that, in the actual experiments, $\bm q_x$ are constraint on sub-manifolds of ${\rm Iso}(\EM^3)$.} In the experimental conditions of \cite{ApigoPRM2018}, the potential energy of the mechanical system comes from the magnetic field's energy, written below in specific units,\footnote{The energy of an object carrying a saturated magnetization $\bm M$ in an external magnetic field $\bm B_{\rm ext}$ is $-\int_{\EM^3} {\rm} dp \, \langle \bm M(p),\bm B_{\rm ext}(p) \rangle$.
 Since the self-iteraction does not vary with the configuration of the object, $\bm B_{\rm ext}$ can promoted to the net magnetic field $\bm B_{\rm net}$.
 This together with the fact that $\int_{\EM^3} {\rm d} p \, \langle \bm B_{\rm net}(p) - 4 \pi \bm M(p),\bm B_{\rm net}(p) \rangle=0$, valid in the absence of free currents, gives Eq.~\eqref{Eq:ME} up to a multiplicative factor.
 The latter is absorbed in our chosen units for energy. }